pbar1/gravity/README.md

 successfully the state is stored remotely.
 This means the state of the infrastructure can drift in between runs of the Terraform binary's `apply` command.
 In essence, we want to check the current state continuously and take action to pull the infrastructure back into the desired state.
-Thus, the name _Gravity_.
+Thus the name:

-## TBC
+_gravity_.